NovationScripts/Multimillionaire/README.md

 In the best-case scenario, it could take no less than 2970 hours to complete the game, which is 123.75 days, or 4.125 months.

+This game is only a part of our ecosystem, and you can't even begin to estimate how liquid the token will be.

 Multi-accounting is not prohibited.

 How do you think, is it possible to launch such a project, including the token and interfaces, with a zero budget?